shankar-commits/testwright-load/README.md

-# testwright-ui
+# testwright-load

-A hands-on environment for learning and experimenting with Playwright’s automation capabilities.
+Sample project for load testing with Artillery & Playwright.

 ## Prerequisites